plan2net/fake-fal/README.md

 The extension is tested and works with TYPO3 CMS LTS 8.7 and 9.5 and PHP > 7.1.
 Support for TYPO3 CMS 6 and 7 and PHP < 7.1 has been dropped deliberatly.

+# Integration information

+We extend the core class `\TYPO3\CMS\Core\Resource\ResourceFactory` to overcome the hardcoded check with `is_file` in the method `retrieveFileOrFolderObject`.
+Just be aware of this if you use any other extension doing so or extend the class yourself.

 # Alternatives

 There's the filefill extension from Nicole Cordes.